georgezacharia/car_data_analysis_python/README.md

 This repository provides an in-depth analysis of a car dataset, highlighting trends in car types, origins, prices, and weights.
 It aims to offer insights for market analysis and pricing strategies in the automotive industry.

+## Dataset Columns

+The dataset includes the following columns:

+- Make: The manufacturer of the vehicle
+- Model: The specific model name
+- Type: The category of the vehicle (e.g., Sedan, SUV, Sports)
+- Origin: The region where the vehicle was manufactured (Asia, USA, Europe)
+- DriveTrain: The type of drive system (e.g., Front, Rear, All)
+- MSRP: Manufacturer's Suggested Retail Price in USD
+- Invoice: The dealer's cost for the vehicle in USD
+- EngineSize: The size of the engine in liters
+- Cylinders: The number of cylinders in the engine
+- Horsepower: The power output of the engine
+- MPG_City: Miles Per Gallon for city driving
+- MPG_Highway: Miles Per Gallon for highway driving
+- Weight: The weight of the vehicle in pounds
+- Wheelbase: The distance between the front and rear wheels in inches
+- Length: The total length of the vehicle in inches

 ## Findings

 1. **Car Types:**